Best free apps for iPhone in 2024

 Google Maps

-While the iPhone comes with Apple Maps preloaded, Google Maps is the better option for many users.
-Google Maps doesn’t have nearly as many ads as some other free apps from Google do, and it functions really well, even with CarPlay.
+While the iPhone comes with Apple Maps preloaded, Google Maps is seen as the better option for many users.
+Google Maps doesn’t have nearly as many ads as some other free apps from Google do, and it functions well, especially with CarPlay support.
 You get turn-by-turn navigation, traffic updates, road closures, and alternative routes.
 Google Maps also has a community feature integrated, wherein you can leave reviews for places you visit and also check operating times.
 Since Apple started allowing users to change default Maps apps, Google Maps has been a pretty great Apple Maps alternative for iPhone users.

 Telegram

 Telegram is one of the best free apps you can get.
-Think of it as WhatsApp, but without all the Meta stuff attached.
 It's got a clean user interface and great customizability, especially for an iOS app.
 The chat sync is pretty much a non-issue, unlike WhatsApp.
 If you're looking for the best messaging app for iPhone that's not iMessage, Telegram is the best pick to talk to your iPhone and Android phone friends at once.
 You can also use it on multiple devices, including the web, without having to jump through hoops.

 NordPass